 Cowley, Big Horn Co., Wyo., Dec.
-13.-Beautiful weather has been en-joyed here until last night, when the north wind brought colu and snow.
-The residents felt gratified when they heard of cold storms all around, and themselves enjoyed pleasant
+13.-Beautiful weather has been en-joyed here until last night, when the north wind brought cold and snow.
+The residents felt gratified when they heard of cold storms all around, and they themselves enjoyed pleasant worther. weather.
 Cowley is growing and the many comfortable homes erected in the last year attest the confidence of the people in the town's future.
-J. W. Crosby's new home, built of pretty native stone is an up-to-date structure.
+J. W. Crosby's in the town's future.
+J. W. Crosby's new home, built of preity native stone is an up-to-date structure.
 A millin-ery store, meat market, and blacksmith shop are in course of erection on the main street.
-An addition to the hardware store is just completed, the paint-ing is being done and goods arranged.
-Fairly good crops were raised, yet quite a number neglected their farms, or work on railroads, and the other enterprises offered such an inducement in the way of big wages.
+An addition to the hard-ware store is just completed, the paint-ing is being done and goods arranged.
+Fairly good crops were raised, yet quite a number newlected their farms, or work on rallroads, and the other enterprises offered such an inducement in the way of big wares.
+Still the in the way of big wages.
 Still the evidence of thrift is seen on every side, in the many improvements made.
-The mill that was being erected has not been completed, much to the annoyance of the people who have to haul their grain to Cody to get it ground, taking about five days to make the round trip.
+The mill that was being erected has not been completed, much to the annoyance of the people who have to haul their grain to Cody to get it ground, taking about five days to make the round trin.

+ground, taking about five days to make the round trip.
 A beautiful long growing season was enjoyed here last season; no frost to kill vines until the middle of October.
-There is great undeveloped wealth in this country, only awaiting organ-ized effort to develop it, as the region is surrounded with coal deposits, gas is found opting up through the ground is found obzing up through the ground only awaiting the driving of pipe to produce it, while at greater depth, off can be obtained.
-When the agricul-tural conditions are more perfected, there other interests should be develta f ti d verriet.
+There is great undeveloped wealth in this country, only awaiting organ-ized effort to develop it, as the region is surrounded with coal deposits, gas is found orging up through the ground is surrounded with coal deposits, gas is found oozing up through the gro md only awaiting the driving of pipe to produce it, while at greater depth, oil can be obtained.
+When the agricul-tural conditions are more perfected, there are be devel-unit most a samely bring is f ti